 Soy flour, extracted from the seeds of the plant of the same name, contributes to the flour mix of pinsa with its characteristic colour and crumbliness.
 Being gluten-free, it is ideal for those suffering from intolerance or for those looking for a light, low-protein, low-starch dough.
 In addition, soy flour is an excellent choice for those wishing to limit sugar absorption, as it has a lower glycaemic index than other flours.
 In the pinsa mix, soy flour is mixed with wheat, but in a lower percentage.

 To complete the flour mix in pinsa, we find rice flour.
 This flour has an interesting characteristic: it absorbs the water that would normally evaporate, and therefore provides softness inside the dough and crispness on the outside.
-It is the rice flour that gives pinsa that combination of softness and crunchiness that makes it unique
+It is the rice flour that gives pinsa that combination of softness and crunchiness that makes it unique.

 The mix of flours at the basis of pinsa romana is certainly not random, but the result of rigorous research and continuous experimentation.
 Moreover, its composition, which evolves together with the product, is a secret that we guard to guarantee a perfect balance, a replicable result and a product with strongly distinctive characteristics.